saahithsomagatta/cryptocli/README.md

 # cryptocli
-A lightweight cli for linuc for crypto functionality
+A lightweight cli for linux for crypto functionality